kabir-webDev/frontend-developer-hiring/HIRING.md

 - Experience with Functional Component(s) and Hook(s)
 - Experience with at least one state management solution (Redux Toolkit/Zustand/Recoil)
 - Experience with consuming REST API
+- Experience with Git

 ### Good to have:
-- Ability to Develop UI from scratch
+- Ability to develop UI from scratch
 - Previous experience with Tailwind CSS or MUI

 ### Salary:
 - 27,000/= BDT - 35,000/= BDT

 ### Application & Interview:
 - Send your resume to: info@kodeeo.com